dairycow/overhang/docs/deployment.md

 4. Start services
 5. Obtain SSL certificate from Let's Encrypt
 6. Start all services with HTTPS
+7. Seed database with gym locations

+**Notes:**
+- When prompted for email, enter your real email (for SSL certificate notifications)
-**Note:** When prompted, confirm your DNS is configured and pointing to the server.
+- When prompted for DNS, confirm your domain is pointing to the server
+- The script automatically seeds Australian Blochaus gym locations

 ## Step 7: Verify Deployment